Residential lakeshores | Wildlife | Florida friendly landscaping |

 - Are there rules on tree planting, removal, and maintenance?

-Outside of the rules for new commercial developments which require a certain amount of trees to be planted with each new construction, the City currently has no official ordinance or policy for urban forest management.
+Outside of the rules for new commercial developments that require a certain amount of trees to be planted with each new construction, the City currently has no official ordinance or policy for urban forest management.
+However, if you have questions about tree care or removal City staff is happy to offer advice!